Credit card agreement regulated by the consumer credit act 1974

 If you want to end this agreement: This agreement has no fixed term.
-You can end it at any time by giving us 30 days’ notice and contacting us on firstname.lastname@example.org.
+You can end it at any time by giving us 30 days’ notice by contacting us on email@example.com.
 You don’t need to give any reason for ending it.

 Enforcement: If you don’t keep to this agreement but we decide not to take action at the time, it doesn’t stop us from taking action in the future.

 Your statements: We’ll provide statements showing movements (if any) on your account, and interest and fees due each month.